liamroddy/project-y/README.md

 - `npm run test` executes the Jest suite.
 - `npm run test:coverage` runs the tests with Sonar check for coverage.

+## Assumptions made
+- For this initial POC I decided not to focus on accessibility and performance, though there is definitely room for improvement for both.
+- I also decided to implement this as a single-page "reader" app for now, with no sign-in, posting, commenting etc. enabled.

+If I was to continue working on the project past this point the above would be my next areas of focus.